aimms/how-to/C_Language/109-convert-compound-sets.rst

 Step 6: Adapt model to remove compound sets
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-..
-CHRIS - is this a good place to mention the button 'show attribute window of defined compound sets'?

 This section shows how to convert models using compound sets to use the set mappings created in :ref:`step 3 <Step_conversion_Create_Set_Mapping>` above.